Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

     * explanable few-shot classification
     * 79% on mini-imagenet
 - [x] [arXiv 2020] Few-Shot Learning with Geometric Constraints
-    * main contribution is on remain accurarcy for both novel and base
+    * main contribution is on remain accuracy for both novel and base
     * outperform in both situations on miniImagenet
 - [x] [arXiv 2020] A New Meta-Baseline for Few-Shot Learning
 - [ ] [arXiv 2020] [exist code] Negative Margin Matters: Understanding Margin in Few-shot Classification